 The goal of attunement is to understand the unique, amazing, annoying, complex, frustrating, and fascinating person you are in a relationship with.

 Any relationship between two people will have issues.
 No two people will ever agree on everything.
 And trying to turn your partner into you prevents you from growing yourself.

 When you give up trying to change your partner into handling situations or problems like you, you can attune to them as they are and that’s when real intimacy blooms.

 When seeking to understand your partner, it’s best to slow down and ask open-ended questions that help you understand them more.
 When you think you understand, then reflect back what you heard and ask your partner, “Did I get it right?
 Am I understanding you correctly?”

 They may say yes or go on to explain some piece or aspect that you didn’t fully understand.
 If they do feel understood, there is one big question I love to have my couples ask that helps open up the deep emotions and the underlying meaning or cause of the conflict:

 “Is there more to this?”
 Asking this question opens your partner up to sharing more about what’s buried deep inside.

 The State of the Union weekly meeting is a dance.
 The goal of the listener is to appreciate your partner’s emotions: their meaning and history, and whatever events that may have escalated the conflict or hurt feelings.

 When you seek to understand your partner, you gain access to a superpower that can transform the barriers of conflict that arise out of differences into bridges of intimacy.

-Next week in the State of the Union Column we will teach you listening tools that will help you to be less defensive so you can understand your partner and work through issues together more effectively.
+The next blog post will teach you listening tools that will help you to be less defensive so you can understand your partner and work through issues together more effectively.